Effective as of: 04.17.2007

 d.
 AUA faculty have a special responsibility to foster honest academic conduct and to provide student evaluations based on academic criteria which honestly reflect each student’s merit.
 A specific requirement under this standard is that any component of evaluation for class participation must be communicated clearly to students and be assigned on the basis of academic merit.

 e.
-Faculty must respect the confidential nature of the relationship between professor and student and avoid any exploitation, harassment, or discriminatory treatment of students.
+Faculty must respect the confidential nature of the relationship between professor and student, protect confidentiality of the student record, and avoid any exploitation, harassment, or discriminatory treatment of students.

 f.
 Faculty must acknowledge significant academic or scholarly assistance from students and protect the academic freedom of students.